zacglenn/SendShoreTelUsersHome/README.md

-# ConsoleApplication1
+# SendShoreTelUsersHome
-testing - this console application utilizes WatiN (http://watin.org/) to navigate an internet website via internet explorer and sign into said webiste.
-Website
+This console application utilizes WatiN (http://watin.org/) to navigate the internet, pull phone extension data from an html table, and execute console commands for each extension; returning each phone extension to it's starting position.
--finish this later